 Course Information Form (CIF)

-Course Information Forms (CIF) allow faculty to publish detailed information about their courses.
-Readers find enticing course descriptions and clear requirements appealing and useful.
+Course Information Forms (CIFs) allow faculty to publish detailed information about their online courses.
+Students find enticing course descriptions and clear requirements appealing and useful.

 Generic CIF Timeline